amorist/awesome/README.md

 - [animate.css](https://github.com/animate-css/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.
 - [bleak](https://github.com/zutrinken/bleak) - Ghost Theme
 - [icheck](https://github.com/fronteed/icheck) - Highly customizable checkboxes and radio buttons (jQuery & Zepto)

+## CodeQL

+- [codeql](https://github.com/github/codeql) - CodeQL: the libraries and queries that power security researchers around the world, as well as code scanning in GitHub Advanced Security (code scanning), LGTM.com, and LGTM Enterprise

 ## CoffeeScript